liuaishan/GBN/README.md

-This is the repository for our paper "Towards Defending Multiple Lp-norm Bounded Adversarial Perturbations via Gated Batch Normalization".
+This is the repository for our paper "Towards Defending Multiple $\ell_{p}$-norm Bounded Adversarial Perturbations via Gated Batch Normalization".

 ## Prerequisites
 Create anaconda environment.